 Located on the beach of Half Moon Bay, this is one of the San Mateo campgrounds that does not take reservations.
 If it is full when you arrive, you can get on a waiting list that usually moves every day.
 The park is near several protected redwood forests.

 “Absolutely fantastic place.
-Hosts were awesome!
+The hosts were awesome!
 Super friendly people.
 Reservations are not taken, however, if you arrive and there are no spaces you can have your name put on a waiting list.
 Sites open and close every day.” – Renaissanceman, Google Review

 Trailer Villa RV Park in the San Mateo, CA area is centrally located to Silicon Valley and San Francisco.
 It is situated on the shores of the San Francisco Bay and offers excellent RV amenities like free Wi-Fi and an on-site clubhouse.
 It provides easy freeway access, and there’s bus service at the entrance.